frameworklori/lori-framework-site/docs/cases/LORI-CASE-012.md

 7️⃣

--Why did the individual choose to smuggle the research strains rather than applying through legitimate    channels for authorized importation?
+- Why did the individual choose to smuggle the research strains rather than applying through legitimate    channels for authorized importation?

 ---